Blake-K-Yeboah/futuremerce/src/posts/improve-your-shopify-store-speed.md

 From the initial loading time, to the speed of checking out, its important to optimize all areas of your store’s speed.

-Let take a look at a few common errors and how you can speed up your store and convert more users.
+Lets take a look at a few common errors and how you can speed up your store and convert more users.

 ### Unused Code